Contents Home back

 Illustration(s)

-One plant centered on page.
+One plant centered on the page.

 Leaves: broad lance-shape, with two short tails.